instructor-ai/instructor-go/README.md

-# instructor-go
+# instructor-go - Structured LLM Outputs

-Instructor is a library that makes it a breeze to work with structured outputs from large language models (LLMs).
+Instructor Go is a library that makes it a breeze to work with structured outputs from large language models (LLMs).

 ---